Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, capped at one-third of the total.
+One urinal fixture counts toward one-third of the required total.

 Large-Crew Step